tbiggsgithub/R-batch-download-MODIS/README.md

 # R-batch-download-MODIS

-1. MODIS data:  generate a .inp file of urls do download from http://reverb.echo.nasa.gov/reverb
+1. MODIS data:  generate a .inp file of urls do download from http://reverb.echo.nasa.gov/reverb You can call it anything; here the name is "urls_to_download.inp"

 2. Execute the following code in R:
 ```R